 - All authors are required to complete the disclosure process at the abstract submission site either disclosing all financial relationships with commercial interests or indicating that none exist.
 The deadline for completing disclosure is Friday, Dec.
-13, 2019, at 3 p.m.
-ET.
+10, 2021, at 3 p.m.
+EST.

 - Submitting authors are not permitted to submit a disclosure on a co-author’s behalf.

 AGA Institute Oral and Poster Abstract Submission

 - AGA welcomes abstract submissions from all career levels for consideration of oral or poster presentation.

 - Please carefully and thoroughly review the AGA Institute Council’s list of expanded abstract descriptors to find the best category and subcategory for your abstract submission.

 - Abstracts submitted to the incorrect category or subcategory may be reassigned.

 AGA GI Fellow-Directed QI Session Abstract Submission